 The best type of moisture meter for wood will depend somewhat on the type and the dimension of the wood you are working with as well as the application requirements.
 There are two basic types: pin-style or pinless.
 What’s the difference?

-Pin-style meters usually have a pair of metal probes, or 201c pins 201d that penetrate below the wood surface to measure the internal MC of the wood.
-Because they measure by means of a resistance principal that measures the flow of electricity between the two pins, the small area they test is not representative of the whole piece of wood.
+Pin-style meters usually have a pair of metal probes, or pins, that penetrate below the wood surface to measure the internal MC of the wood.
+Because they measure by means of a resistance principle that measures the flow of electricity between the two pins, the small area they test is not representative of the whole piece of wood.
 Several readings along the full width and length of the board, with repeated pin penetrations, are usually recommended for a fuller representation of the total board’s MC.
 Depth of reading can be controlled by pin penetration or pin size and often, pin-style meters can be attached to external probes for deeper readings if required.

 Another important consideration when choosing the right meter for your needs is the measurement range of the meter.
 For certain applications, such as flooring installations, woodworking, and furniture manufacturing, it can be extremely important to have a meter capable of measuring moisture content in wood at the low end of the range, say 6 to 8 percent.
 Not all meters have this capability.
 Therefore, depending on your needs, be sure to pay close attention to the effective range of any meter prior to making a purchase.

 Concrete Moisture Meters

 Moisture meters for concrete include two distinct types of moisture testing: moisture meters or relative humidity (also known as RH or in situ) testing.